16 things you (probably) didn't know about St David’s Day traditions

 St David’s Day is a fantastic time to explore Welsh heritage

-A number of Wales’s heritage sites are open for free on St David’s Day 2019 (Friday 1 March), as part of Cadw’s St David’s Day celebrations – including St Davids Bishop’s Palace.
-To read the full list, click here.
+A number of Wales’s heritage sites are open for free on St David’s Day each year, as part of Cadw’s St David’s Day celebrations – including St Davids Bishop’s Palace.
+To find out more about opening times and availability, click here.